-Rights, preterences and restrictions attached with a state of the Equity Shares having par value of Rs.10 per share.
+Rights, preferences and restrictions attached to shares

+Equity Shares: The Company has only one class of equity shares having par value of Rs.10 per share.
 Each shareholder is entitled to one vote per share held and carry a right to dividend.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in case of interim dividend.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in case of interim